PacktPublishing/Modern-Full-Stack-React-Projects/ch14/README.md

-# Full-Stack React Projects / Chapter 14
+# Modern Full-Stack React Projects / Chapter 14

 _Creating a Frontend to Consume and Send Events_